Step 4 - Check for Special Requirements

 Now is the time to start getting ready for clinical placement because there are a number of special requirements that you will need to have satisfied prior to your commencement in the course.

-On clinical orientation day during semester 1, you MUST bring the following:
+On Orientation Day, you MUST bring the following:

 - National Police Check

 - Your record of vaccinations required for NSW Health nurses (bring evidence of progress if not already complete); including a completed TB Assessment form